uplinkhq/docs/docs/knowledge-base/freelancers/contract-check.md

 What can you do when faced with such a contract?
 You could google certain clauses that sound fishy or ask other freelancers in a community like Uplink, but you can't be sure that the answers you receive are substantiated.
 Alternatively, you could try to find a lawyer specialized in these kinds of contracts, but it takes time to do so and you might end up spending several hundreds of Euros and not receive a satisfactory assessment either.

-**So we decided to team up with an experienced lawyer and offer contract checks as a service!** For a flat fee of 200€ (excl.
-VAT) our lawyer will review your contract and point out common pitfalls, exaggerated fees, and everything else you should be aware of.
+**So we decided to team up with an experienced lawyer and offer contract checks as a service!** For a flat fee of 300€ (+ VAT) our lawyer will review your contract and point out common pitfalls, exaggerated fees, and everything else you should be aware of.

 ## **How it works**